webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 Real-time media is about making trade-offs between latency and quality.
 The more latency you are willing to tolerate, the higher quality video you can expect.

 ### Real World Limitations
-These constraints are all caused by the limitations off the real world.
+These constraints are all caused by the limitations of the real world.
 These are all characteristics of your network that you will need to overcome.

 #### Bandwidth
 Bandwidth is the maximum rate of data that can be transferred across a given path.
 It is important to remember this isn't a static number either.
 The bandwidth will change along the route as more (or less) people use it.